avonholle/presentations-2017/README.md

-# Repository for programs I used for AHA board slide presentation, Feb, 2017.
+# Repository for programs I used for AHA board of directors slide presentation, Feb, 2017.

 [slides](AHA-feb-2017/slides.pdf) -- [code for slides](AHA-feb-2017/slides.Rmd)